Matthew Stafford: 2017 season

 On August 28, 2017, Stafford signed a five-year, $135 million extension with $92 million guaranteed, making him the highest-paid player in NFL history at the time.

-On September 10, in Week 1 against the Arizona Cardinals, Stafford finished with 292 passing yards, four touchdowns, and an interception as the Lions rallied and won by a score of 35–23.
+During the season-opener against the Arizona Cardinals, Stafford finished with 292 passing yards, four touchdowns, and an interception as the Lions rallied and won by a score of 35–23.
 It was his 27th fourth quarter/overtime comeback since 2011, the most in the league.
-In Week 2, on Monday Night Football, Stafford threw his 193rd career touchdown pass in a win over the New York Giants, passing Bob Griese for 48th on the all time touchdown pass list.
-On October 29, in Week 8 against the Pittsburgh Steelers, Stafford became the only player in NFL history to throw for more than 400 yards and no touchdowns in two different games.
-On November 6, in Week 9 against the Green Bay Packers, Stafford recorded his 200th career touchdown in the first quarter of the game, becoming the fourth quarterback in NFL history to do so before the age of 30, joining Brett Favre, Dan Marino, and Peyton Manning.
-On December 31, in Week 17 against the Green Bay Packers, Stafford recorded his 3,000th career completion in his 125th career game, becoming the fastest player to reach the milestone in NFL history.
+In the next game against the Giants on Monday Night Football, Stafford threw his 193rd career touchdown pass during the 24–10 road victory, passing Bob Griese for 48th on the all-time touchdown pass list.

+During a Week 8 20–15 loss to the Pittsburgh Steelers on Sunday Night Football, Stafford became the only player in NFL history to throw for more than 400 yards and no touchdowns in two different games.
+In the next game against the Packers, Stafford recorded his 200th career touchdown in the first quarter of the game, becoming the fourth quarterback in NFL history to do so before the age of 30, joining Brett Favre, Dan Marino, and Peyton Manning.
+During the regular-season finale against the Packers, Stafford recorded his 3,000th career completion in his 125th career game, becoming the fastest player to reach the milestone in NFL history.
 The Lions finished with a 9–7 record, but did not qualify for the playoffs.

-Stafford ended the season with 4,446 passing yards, 29 touchdowns, and 10 interceptions – his seventh consecutive season with at least 4,000 passing yards.
+Stafford finished the season with 4,446 passing yards, 29 touchdowns, and 10 interceptions, his seventh consecutive season with at least 4,000 passing yards, to go along with 29 carries for 98 yards.
 He led the NFC in passing yards in 2017.
-He was ranked 31st by his peers for the second consecutive year on the list of the Top 100 NFL Players of 2018.
+Stafford was ranked 31st by his peers for the second consecutive year on the list of the Top 100 NFL Players of 2018.